microsoft/d365bcdv/workshops/dataverse integration workshop/README.md

 1. Select the **Preview** button to check that external users can edit the Sales Order lists from Business Central after signing in.

 ## <a name="subgrid"></a>Add Edit action to Power Pages subgrids linked to lists
-On Power Pages maker portal, you can add Edit action to existing lists.
+On Power Pages maker portal, you can add Edit action to existing subgrids.
 1. Go to Power Pages maker portal URL that comes w/ your reserved user account to configure Power Pages site that's mapped to your dedicated company.
 1. Select the **...** button below **Set up** button and **Power Pages Management** option that opens Power Pages Management portal in another tab.
 1. On Power Pages Management portal, select the **Basic Forms** section and **+ New** button.